pkmn/engine/docs/PROTOCOL.md

 ### Result

-Each battle update returns a result object that is made up of three things - a result type and a choice type for either player.
+Each battle update returns a result object that's made up of three things - a result type and a choice type for either player.
 Any result other than `None` means that the battle is considered to be over and no further updates can be made and may result in crashes.